Low-Code/No-Code vs. Traditional Development: An Ultimate Guide For 2025

 Development SpeedRapid development cyclesLonger development process

-CustomisationLimited by platform capabilitiesUnlimited customisation
+CustomizationLimited by platform capabilitiesUnlimited customization

 TestingFunctionality and usability tests ensure all components of the app are in orderThere are tester and QA engineers to carry out tests to ensure developers’ code works as intended